Kintomu/MyList/README.md

 * Add items to lists with names, descriptions, and "done" status
 * View and manage lists
 * Delete individual items or entire lists
+* Uses a SQLite db with a Blazor front end.
+* ASP.net API with swagger documentation.

 ## How to Run the Application